-Contraindications to manipulation may include joint instability, fractures, severe osteoporosis, infection, metastatic cancer, active inflammatory arthritides, and signs of progressive neurologic deficits, myelopathy, vertebrobasilar insufficiency, or carotid artery disease.
+Contraindications to manipulation may include joint instability, fractures, severe osteoporosis, infection, metastatic cancer, active inflammatory arthritides, and signs of progressive neurologic deficits, or myelopathy.
 Relative contraindications include stenosis, spondylosis, and disc herniation.

-- D.10.a.i Manipulation is recommended for treatment of acute and sub-acute back pain when tied to objective measures of improvement. - Time to produce effect for all types of manipulative treatment: 1 to 6 treatments. - Frequency: Up to 3 times per week for the first 4 weeks as indicated by the severity of involvement and the desired effect, then up to 2 treatments per week for the next 4 weeks with re-evaluation for evidence of functional improvement or need for further workup.
+- D.10.a.i Manipulation is recommended for treatment of acute and sub-acute back pain when tied to objective measures of improvement. - Time to produce effect for all types of manipulative treatment: 1 to 6 treatments. - Frequency: Up to 3 times per week for the first 4 weeks as indicated by the severity of involvement and the desired effect, then up to 2 treatments per

+- week for the next 4 weeks with re-evaluation for evidence of functional improvement or need for further workup.
 Continuance of treatment will depend upon functional improvement. - Optimum Duration: 8 to 12 weeks. - Maximum Duration: 3 months.
-Extended durations of care beyond what is considered "maximum" may be necessary in cases of re-injury, interrupted continuity of care, exacerbation of symptoms, and in those patients with comorbidities.

-- D.10.a.ii There is no efficacy for chronic treatment (manipulation several times a month for years) and chronic treatment is not recommended. - D.10.a.iii There is no evidence that prophylactic treatment is effective, either for primary prevention (before the first episode of pain) or for secondary prevention (after recovery from an episode of back pain) and prophylactic treatment is not recommended.
+Extended durations of care beyond what is considered "maximum" may be necessary in cases of re-injury, interrupted continuity of care, exacerbation of symptoms, and in those patients with comorbidities. - D.10.a.ii A maintenance program of spinal manipulation (by a physician (MD/DO), chiropractor or physical therapist) may be indicated in certain situations, after the determination of MMI, when tied to maintenance of functional status.
+(See section D.11 Therapy: Ongoing Maintenance.) - D.10.a.iii There is no evidence that prophylactic treatment is effective, either for primary prevention (before the first episode of pain) or for secondary prevention (after recovery from an episode of back pain) and prophylactic treatment is not recommended.

-D.10.b Manipulation under Anesthesia (MUA) and Medication- Assisted Spinal Manipulation (MASM)
+D.10.b Manipulation under Anesthesia (MUA) and Medication-Assisted Spinal Manipulation (MASM)